James C. Scott: The Moral Economy of the Peasant

 During the Vietnam War, Scott took an interest in Vietnam and wrote The Moral Economy of the Peasant: Rebellion and Subsistence in Southeast Asia (1976) about the ways peasants resisted authority.
 Scott asserted that the highest priority for most peasants is ensuring that their incomes will not fall below minimal subsistence level.
-They desire higher income levels, and will pursue them aggressively under some circumstances, but if their only path toward higher incomes is a gamble that might drop them below subsistence level if it did not work out, they will almost always reject that gamble.
+They desire higher income levels and will pursue them aggressively under some circumstances, but if their only path toward higher incomes is a gamble that might drop them below subsistence level if it did not work out, they will almost always reject that gamble.

 Scott asserted that in traditional societies, many (though by no means all) peasants have relationships with the elite that provide some degree of assurance that the peasants will not fall below subsistence level.
 The peasants believe that elites are under a strong moral obligation to behave in a fashion that respects peasant needs (hence the phrase “moral economy” in his title), and they use such leverage as they have to persuade elites to do this.
 Elites are naturally less enthusiastic about this than peasants are.
-The processes of modernization often reduce peasant leverage.
+The processes of modernisation often reduce peasant leverage.
 When peasant leverage becomes inadequate, elites often abandon their traditional moral obligations.
 Peasants react with shock and outrage, sometimes with riot or rebellion.

 Samuel Popkin, in his book The Rational Peasant (1979), wanting to refute some ideas he regarded as unfounded, made those ideas seem more influential than they were by 1) Saying that these were the ideas of a group he called the "moral economists."
-2) Making it clear that he regarded Scott, an influential and highly respected scholar, as the most conspicuous spokesman for the "moral economists."
+2) Making it clear that he regarded Scott as the most conspicuous spokesman for the "moral economists."
 Popkin's "moral economists," unlike the actual James Scott, believed "that peasants have a fixed view of a proper income, that they will not strive to raise their income beyond that level, and that they are not interested in new forms of consumption."
 Popkin argued these "moral economists," romanticized the traditional elites, suggesting that the elites often would act benevolently without much regard for their own self-interest.
 Popkin gave an impression that he and Scott represented two radically different positions in the formalist–substantivist debate in political anthropology.